6. Seek out free entertainment

-You may have to sit through a two-hour sales pitch, but it is well worth it in the end because you’ll get to experience a premium resort at a rock-bottom rate.
-Also, you may even receive additional incentives for your time.
+You might have to sit through a two-hour sales pitch, but it is well worth it in the end because you’ll get to experience a premium resort at a rock-bottom rate.
+Also, you might even receive additional incentives for your time.

 Just keep up your guard and don’t purchase a timeshare.
 For more on that subject, check out “What You Need to Know About Buying or Selling a Timeshare Property.”